 Connect with a Service Principal

-A service principal is a mechanism used to give an application an identity within Azure.
+A service principal is a mechanism used to give an application an identity within Microsoft Sentinel.
 By creating a service principal for playbooks only, the required permissions can be given out to the service principal.
 Service principals can also be shared across playbooks if the playbooks need the same permissions.

 This option should be chosen for organizations that want a mix of security and efficiency.
 Service principals that are configured correctly follow the principal of least privilege, and they can share identities.
 For an example of service principals that are used across logic apps see the example image below that has some of our legacy service principals.

 Managed identities allow security engineers to manage the permissions of the logic app individually by giving the logic app its own AAD identity.
 This option allows for very precise tracking of what logic apps are doing because each logic app has their own separate identity.